 Status and Timeline

-November 22, 2019 – Green Community applications for the 2019 designation round due
+November 22, 2019 – Green Community applications for the 2019 designation round due.
+Needham’s nomination was submitted.

-November 12, 2019 – The Select Board will discuss and vote on Needham becoming a Green Community
+November 12, 2019 – The Select Board discussed and unanimously voted its support for Needham’s application to become a Green Community

 November 6, 2019 – The Planning Board voted unanimously to support of Needham’s application to become a Green Community